wilsonify/wilsonify.github.io/content/recipes/BASIC VINAIGRETTE19.md

 ---
 title: "BASIC VINAIGRETTE"
 tags:
   - recipe
 ---

-# BASIC THUG KITCHEN VINAIGRETTE
+# BASIC VINAIGRETTE

-## ingredients
+## Ingredients
-* 2 TBL diced shallot or sweet onion* 2 TBL diced shallot or sweet onionn* 2 TBL diced shallot or sweet onion* 2 TBL diced shallot or sweet onion* 2 TBL diced shallot or sweet onioninegar
+- 2 tablespoons diced shallot or sweet onion
+- 1/4 cup vinegar (use your preferred type)

-* 1/4 cup olive oil
+- 1/4 cup olive oil

-# instructions
+## Instructions
+1. Pour all the ingredients into a jar.
+2. Shake vigorously to emulsify the vinaigrette.
-Pour all this    together in a jar and shake the   out of it.
-Taste and add more of whateverthe  you think it needs.
-You can switch out the vinegars with what you like to find your favorite combo.
-If you want to mix it up even more, add 1 tsp of your favorite dried herb or herb blend and shake that    in.
+3. Taste and add more of whatever you think it needs.
+   - You can switch out the vinegars to find your favorite combo.
+   - To add more flavor, mix in 1 teaspoon of your favorite dried herb or herb blend and shake it in.

-# modifications

-You can sub in 2 clove of garlic instead.
+## Modifications
+- Instead of shallot or sweet onion, you can use 2 cloves of garlic.
- This brings the whole dressing together.
+  - This brings the whole dressing together.
 Trust.

+Enjoy your homemade Basic Thug Kitchen Vinaigrette!